EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 Start by creating the folder where [**Java**](https://openjdk.org/) will be installed, executing, on a **Git Bash** terminal the following commands:

-    mkdir -p /c/dev/java
+    mkdir -p /c/dev/java/candidates

 Download the *.zip* option of the desired [JDK version and vendor](https://javaalmanac.io/).
-Then, unpack it to a folder inside `C:\dev\java`.
+Then, unpack it to a folder inside `C:\dev\java\candidates`.
 Rename the extracted folder taking in consideration the following structure:

     {VENDOR}-{VERSION}-{PROJECT}